Leading and Managing Care Services (SCQF level 9) CPD Award

 - Course materials and assignments are designed to relate to a wide range of care service settings, with students encouraged to reflect on and develop their management skills

-Candidates need to demonstrate their potential to meet the academic demands of a SCQF Level 9 award.
-Ideally, candidates should be working in a supervisory or management position.
+- be able to demonstrate potential to meet the academic demands of a SCQF Level 9 award.
+Ideally, you should be working in a supervisory or management position

-Relevant qualifications include HNC Social Care, SVQ4, Diploma in Social Work, nursing qualifications or equivalent.
+- hold a relevant qualification such as HNC Social Care, SVQ4, Diploma in Social Work, nursing qualifications or equivalent

-Candidates need to have had a good working experience in the care sector.
-Some assessment tasks require students to relate to personal experience of supervisory / management practice.
+- be able to demonstrate relevant working experience in the care sector.
+Some assessment tasks will require you to relate to personal experience of supervisory / management practice

-Students need to have access to a computer with the ability to develop skills in online learning, accessing website material and word-processing of assignments.
+- have access to a computer with the ability to develop skills in online learning, accessing website material and word-processing of assignments

 UHI CPD Award